tinymce/tinymce-docs/plugins/powerpaste.md

 ## Advanced Config Options

-### Pre- and post- filtering callbacks
+### Pre-filtering and post-filtering callbacks

-Developers can add custom filtering before and after **PowerPaste's** filters are run using the pre- and post- filtering callbacks.
+Developers can add custom filtering before and after **PowerPaste**'s filters are run using the pre-filtering and post-filtering callbacks.
 These can be added as init options or at runtime using event listeners.

 > Note: These callbacks are also triggered by the core Paste plugin, but when triggered by PowerPaste they are passed more data.